workerholic/workerholic.github.io/_includes/story.md

 end
 ```

 We fork processes if the user specified the option when starting Workerholic.
-Then we fork the number of processes specified minus one since the main process will serve as one of these processes, effectively having 1 parent process and N - 1 children processes.
+Then we fork the number of processes specified minus one since the main process will serve as one of these processes, effectively having 1 parent process and N - 1 child processes.
 We make sure to store the processes ids `pid`, inside a `PIDS` constant for future reference.
-In each of these children processes we start the manager, which starts all the workers and the other components such as the Job Scheduler.
-Once these children processes are started we start the manager in the parent process.
+In each of these child processes we start the manager, which starts all the workers and the other components such as the Job Scheduler.
+Once these child processes are started we start the manager in the parent process.

 In the next section we will look at how forking child processes impacts memory usage.